-- Sufficient risk assessments were in place to ensure people received safe care. - There were risk assessments to ensure people were safe when being supported, such as positive behaviour support plans, which included triggers and measures to support people when they were anxious. - Risk assessments had also been completed for people with specific health conditions to ensure staff knew how to support people if they were unwell. - Additional risk assessments included moving and handling, nutrition, personal hygiene and finance. - Premises and fire safety checks had been carried out to ensure the premises was safe to live in.
+- Sufficient risk assessments were in place to ensure people received safe care. - There were risk assessments to ensure people were safe when being supported, such as positive behaviour support plans, which included triggers and measures to support people when they were anxious. - Risk assessments had also been completed for people at risk of falls and skin complications. - Additional risk assessments included moving and handling, nutrition, self-harm and finance.
+A staff member told us, "The risk assessments are helpful, it tells you what to do and follow to keep people safe." - Premises and fire safety checks had been carried out to ensure the home was safe to live in.